 There are three roles to be assigned: sponsor, student, and trainer.
 The sponsor initiates the program, allocates resources, and provides context, such as unhappy customers, excessive losses, or repeat issues hurting the business.
-The student invest time to analyze problems and implement solutions.
-The trainer leads students through the program, transferring skills and providing coaching support.
+The student invests time to analyze the problem, identify causes, and implement solutions.
+The trainer leads students through the program and provides coaching feedback.

 What you can expect:

-Certified problem solvers are able to address persistent problems, reducing defect rates, delays, and costs.
-They create a tangible benefit to the business by improving customer satisfaction and teamwork from joint problem solving.
+Certified problem solvers are able to address severe and persistent problems, reducing danger, defects, delays, disconnects, and non-performance costs (NPC).
+By doing so, they not only create tangible benefits for the business, but also improve customer satisfaction and teamwork from joint problem solving.

 How much it costs: